PairRE: Knowledge Graph Embeddings via Paired Relation Vectors

-Since most knowledge graphs often suffer from incompleteness, completing knowledge graphs and predicting missing links between entities have been a fundamental problem.
+Since most knowledge graphs suffer from incompleteness, predicting missing links between entities has been a fundamental problem.
 This problem is named as link prediction or knowledge graph completion.
-Knowledge graph embedding methods, in which embed every entities and relations into a low dimensional space, have been proposed for this problem.
-The key goal of knowledge graph embedding is to preserve the semantic information for the massive triples.
-Meanwhile, these methods should be efficient to scale up to the size of modern day knowledge graphs.
+Knowledge graph embedding methods, which embed all entities and relations into a low dimensional space, have been proposed for this problem.

-Distance based embedding methods from TransE \cite{bordes2013translating} to the recent state-of-the-art RotatE \cite{sun2019rotate} have shown substantial improvements on link prediction task.
+Distance based embedding methods from TransE \cite{bordes2013translating} to the recent state-of-the-art RotatE \cite{sun2019rotate} have shown substantial improvements on knowledge graph completion task.
 Two major problems have been widely studied. {The first one refers to handling of 1-to-N, N-to-1, and N-to-N complex relations \cite{bordes2013translating, lin2015learning}}.
-In case of the 1-to-N relations, given triples like ($StevenSpielberg$, $DirectorOf$, $?$), distance based models should make all the corresponding entities like $Jaws$, $JurassicPark$ and $Schindler'sList$, which are all films directed by $StevenSpielberg$, have closer distance to entity $StevenSpielberg$ after transformation via relation $DirectorOf$.
+In case of the 1-to-N relations, given triples like ($StevenSpielberg$, $DirectorOf$, $?$), distance based models should make all the corresponding entities about film name like $Jaws$ and $JurassicPark$ have closer distance to entity $StevenSpielberg$ after transformation via relation $DirectorOf$.
 The difficulty is that all these entities should have different representations.
-Same issue happens in the cases of 1-to-N and N-to-1 relations. {The latter is learning and inferring relation patterns according to observed triples, as the success of knowledge graph completion heavily relies on this ability \cite{bordes2013translating, sun2019rotate}}.
+Same issue happens in cases of N-to-N and N-to-1 relations. {The latter is learning and inferring relation patterns according to observed triples, as the success of knowledge graph completion heavily relies on this ability \cite{bordes2013translating, sun2019rotate}}.
 There are various types of relation patterns: symmetry (e.g., $IsSimilarTo$), antisymmetry (e.g., $FatherOf$), inverse (e.g., $PeopleBornHere$ and $PlaceOfBirth$), composition (e.g., my mother’s father is my grandpa) and so on.
-Previous methods solve these two problems separately.
-TransH \cite{wang2014knowledge}, TransR \cite{lin2015learning}, TransD \cite{ji2015knowledge} all focus on ways to solve complex relations.
-However, these methods can only encode antisymmetry relations.
-The recent state-of-the-art RotatE shows promising results to encode symmetry/antisymmetry, inverse and composition relations.
-However, complex relations still remain challenging to predict.